RiturajSingh2004/CounterAct-Mitigation/README.md

 # CounterAct-Mitigation
-CounterAct Mitigation is a Chrome extension that check the authenticity and detail of current webpage to ensure safety of you and your system.<br>
+CounterAct Mitigation is a Browser Extension that check the authenticity and detail of current webpage to ensure safety of you and your system.<br>
 A robust web application authentication system that helps verify the legitimacy of web applications by analyzing various security parameters.
 This system combines a Flask backend API with a Chrome extension frontend to provide real-time authenticity checks for web applications.<br>

 ## 🌟 Key Features<br>